 The chatbots are coming.
 They share information, answer questions and are becoming more and more intelligent as virtual assistants.
 They are particularly useful in the area of customer service

 They are cost-efficient, never annoyed or impatient in contact with customers, and they offer service around the clock.
-A good chatbot can answer open questions where “yes” or “no” is not enough, and uses Natural Language Processing (NLP) to find the best answers to frequently asked questions.
-Some companies already use it in customer communication on social media channels, such as Facebook.
+They can answer open questions where “yes” or “no” is not enough, and use natural Language Processing (NLP) to find the best answers to frequently asked questions.
+Many companies already use them on social media channels.
 A chatbot can be integrated into all common messengers such as Facebook, Whatsapp or Skype.
 Implementing it on your website is also a good way for customers to quickly get in touch with a company.

-The use of chatbots is not new – but is gaining popularity due to the rapid development in the field of AI.
-In everyday customer support, chatbots can give customer service more time for more complex questions and urgent issues.
-In addition, chatbots are able to collect and analyze customer data based on user input.
-In this way, questions, wishes or trends can be identified and evaluated.
+Chatbots are not new, but are gaining popularity due to the rapid developments in AI.
+In everyday customer support, they can give customer service employees more time for more complex questions and urgent issues.
+They can also collect and analyze customer data based on user input so that questions and trends can be identified and evaluated.

 A survey has shown that customers prefer chat to other means of communication.
 They are very positive about chatbots and find the ability to communicate with an “employee” via chat to be particularly convenient and fast.

-Content Marketing will be taking a big step forward in terms of technology and UX in 2019.
+Content Marketing is taking a big step forward in terms of technology and UX.
 Companies must adapt to the expectations of their customers – be it in customer communication, content creation or provision on all channels.
 Video and audio formats are on the rise – and they must be authentic, fresh and consumable in the right snack format, whether on the tablet at home or on the smartphone.

 For text content, the longer the text, the more likely it is to be shared.
 And content marketing is a team sport.
 Employees of individual departments know best what moves their customers and what expectations they have.
 Bring them on board!
 Cooperation with other companies or influencers often results in surprising marketing ideas, a wider audience, and additional channels for user communication.